Parking at Disney World.

 You can reach all of the theme parks and Disney Springs by bus, as well as the airport using Disney’s Magical Express.
 And of course, you’ve got the Skyliner from resorts like Caribbean Beach and Art of Animation to take you to Epcot and Hollywood Studios.

-Some families find that not having to worry about a car and driving places makes for a more relaxed vacation, and for the times when you need to go directly from resort to resort (say, for a dining reservation), you can just use Uber or a Minnie Van.
+Some families find that not having to worry about a car and driving places makes for a more relaxed vacation, and for the times when you need to go directly from resort to resort (say, for a dining reservation), you can just use Uber.

 On the other hand, if you’re doing an Orlando vacation and not just Disney, you might find that having a car and paying the parking fees is worth it to you in order to have more freedom and be able to reach other attractions more easily (do you really think Disney is going to have an easy way to access Universal Studios while they want you to stay on THEIR property?
 Think again!)